 ERP software is a great tool for companies to organize all their information in one place.
 Many struggles to know where they can improve their processes and utilize their full ERP software program.

 Learning all the features of ERP software can be overwhelming.
 Using supply chain software to integrate with your ERP software can make it easier to use and provide needed support.
-The right tools are only right if they are usable to the company.
+The right tools are only right if they are usable for the company.